David Ennals, Baron Ennals: Other work

 Following his exit from parliament in 1970, Ennals became Campaign Director for the National Association for Mental Health (MIND), which he served as until 1973.
-He became chairman in 1984, and served as President from 1989 to 1995.
+He became chairman in 1984, and served as president from 1989 to 1995.

-After serving as secretary to the United Nations Association from 1952 to 1957, he became chairman in 1984, as well as Chairman of the Gandhi Foundation, which he held until 1995.
+Ennals was Secretary of the Council for Education in World Citizenship (CEWC) 1947 - 1952, before leaving to serve as secretary to the United Nations Association from 1952 to 1957, he became chairman in 1984, as well as Chairman of the Gandhi Foundation, which he held until 1995.
 Ennals also served as Chairman of the Anti-Apartheid Movement, from 1960 to 1964, a position that would also be held by his brother John from 1968 to 1976.
 However, he later came under criticism from the Movement for his involvement in passing the Commonwealth Immigrants Act 1968.

-In 1987 Lord Ennals went on a parliamentary fact-finding mission to Tibet and on his return to the UK he became a tireless campaigner for Tibetan independence and a personal friend of the 14th Dalai Lama.
+In 1987 Lord Ennals went on a parliamentary fact-finding mission to Tibet and on his return to the UK he became a tireless campaigner for Tibetan independence and a friend of the 14th Dalai Lama.
 He joined the Tibet Society of the UK, the first Tibet support group in the world, established in 1959, and became its chairman for a number of years.
 He campaigned energetically and enthusiastically with it and various other UK and international Tibet support groups until his death in 1995.

 Personal life

 Ennals married Eleanor Maud Caddick (born 1924/1925) on 10 June 1950, and they had four children before they divorced in 1977.
 Later that year he married Katherine Gene Tranoy (born 1926/1927).

-Ennals had an older brother, John and a younger brother Martin.
-Martin Ennals, was a human rights activist and Secretary-General of Amnesty International.
+Ennals had an older brother, John and a younger brother Martin Ennals, who was a human rights activist and Secretary-General of Amnesty International.
 His son, Sir Paul Ennals, is chief executive of the National Children's Bureau.

 He died in 1995 of pancreatic cancer at his home in Belsize Park, London.